huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

     disk for the IEC server binding.
 The value range is 40 to 100 in GB.
     Changing this parameter creates a new IEC server resource.

-* `vpc_id` - (Required, String, ForceNew) Specifies the ID of vpc for the IEC server.
-VPC mode only *CUSTOMER* can be used to create IEC server.
+* `coverage_sites` - (Required, List, ForceNew) Specifies an array of site ID and operator for the IEC server.
+The object structure is documented below.
     Changing this parameter creates a new IEC server resource.

 * `admin_pass` - (Optional, String, ForceNew) Specifies the administrative